Insurance Agencies Working Remotely

 Forbes also cited a recent survey that showed “44% of consumers with full-time jobs have already seen coronavirus impact the way they do business, 55% have canceled travel plans and are having fewer in-person meetings, and 40% are increasing their use of video conferencing.”

 What we’re currently experiencing across industries is a forced work-from-home experiment.
 Businesses will be tested in their ability to maintain normal productivity levels; insurance agencies will be especially tested in their ability to maintain the current level of service they usually provide to prospects and clients.

 But what if your agency doesn’t have a ton of experience with working remotely?

 If your agency doesn't yet have a plan in place for all employees to work remotely, check out the following steps for creating a successful remote work policy.
 While each agency’s policy will be unique, try your best to create guidelines that will empower your employees to maintain productivity and service to prospects and clients.

-Tips for Creating Successful Work-from-Home Guidelines on Short Notice
+Tips for Creating Successful Work-from-Home Guidelines

 - Communicate the goal of working from home.
 During today’s COVID-19 crisis, the goal is likely to keep your team as safe as possible and do your part in the social distancing guidelines set by the CDC.
 While it might seem obvious why your team is doing this, communicating this and making it relevant to your team specifically is your chance to reiterate your company’s values and expectations during this time.